 Let’s take a closer look at each of these free things to do in Monaco.

 Whether you’re visiting Monaco on a budget or as a billionaire, a trip to the Casino de Monte-Carlo is a must.

 Visiting its atrium and slot machines are free.

-But there’s a small catch—you’ll need to have a shirt on and something on your feet.
+But there’s a small catch—you’ll need to wear a shirt and have something on your feet.

 It seems silly, I know.
-But if you plan on paying to enter the Table Games area, the dress code is super strict.
-Sneakers, flip flops, shorts, and hoodies are among some of the banned attire.
+But if you plan on paying to enter the table games area, the dress code is super strict.
+Sneakers, flip-flops, shorts, and hoodies are some of the banned attire.